Klopp backs Alexander-Arnold after England omission

 He has been a key player for a Liverpool side that has won the Premier League and Champions League in recent years, but he has struggled to transfer that form to international football and has won just 17 caps since his 2018 debut.

-"We are fine here because it's completely different because I see him differently.
-It's obvious.

-"There are stories out there all the time that talk about him and say he's not a good defender, but that's not true.
+"There are stories out there all the time that talk about him and say he's not a good defender, but that's not true," said Klopp.

-"He is a good defender.
-He doesn't always defend good, that is true as well, but that is what we're working on - he is a young player, he is 23.

-"There is space for improvement, definitely, but we only discuss it on the level we discuss it because his offensive impact is so extreme for us.
-It could be for each team in the world."
+"A world-class talent gets judged by the one thing he is not as world class at as the other things.
+If he was not a good defender, he would not play.

+"The skillset he has for being influential in possession is mad for a right-back.

 'Alexander-Arnold was not in party mood on return'